 Best for: 3PL providers, freight forwarders, courier and parcel operators, and enterprises managing multi-modal logistics.

 Ramco TMS runs on a unified logistics platform for 3PLs, freight forwarders, and courier/parcel providers.
-The system gives live visibility from booking to invoicing, embeds rule-based optimization (vehicle, schedule, routes & constraints), and supports mobility via driver apps.
+The system provides real-time visibility from booking to invoicing, embeds rule-based optimization (vehicle, schedule, routes & constraints), and supports mobility through driver apps.

 Top features:

-- Modular design: Select only needed modules like TMS, WMS, or 3PL.
+- Modular design: Select only the modules you need, such as TMS, WMS, or 3PL.

 - Multi-modal support: Manage road, sea, and air transport with customs compliance.